EOSIO/Documentation/TechnicalWhitePaper.md

 When replaying the blockchain to regenerate the deterministic state from the log of messages there is no need to evaluate the permissions again.
 The fact that a transaction is included in a known good block is sufficient to skip this step.
 This dramatically reduces the computational load associated with replaying an ever growing blockchain.

-## Messages with Mandatory Delay
+## Actions with Mandatory Delay

 Time is a critical component of security.
 In most cases, it is not possible to know if a private key has been stolen until it has been used.
 Time based security is even more critical when people have applications that require keys be kept on computers connected to the internet for daily use.
 The EOS.IO software enables application developers to indicate that certain messages must wait a minimum period of time after being included in a block before they can be applied.
 During this time they can be cancelled.

 Users can then receive notice via email or text message when one of these messages is broadcast.
 If they did not authorize it, then they can use the account recovery process to recover their account and retract the message.

 The required delay depends upon how sensitive an operation is.
-Paying for a coffee can have no delay and be irreversible in seconds, while buying a house may require a 72 hour clearing period.
+Paying for a coffee might have no delay and be irreversible in seconds, while buying a house may require a 72 hour clearing period.
 Transferring an entire account to new control may take up to 30 days.
-The exact delays chosen are up to application developers and users.
+The exact delays are chosen by application developers and users.

 ## Recovery from Stolen Keys

-The EOS.IO software provides users a way to restore control of their account when their keys are stolen.
+The EOS.IO software provides users a way to restore control of their account when keys are stolen.
 An account owner can use any owner key that was active in the last 30 days along with approval from their designated account recovery partner to reset the owner key on their account.
 The account recovery partner cannot reset control of the account without the help of the owner.

 There is nothing for the hacker to gain by attempting to go through the recovery process because they already "control" the account.
 Furthermore, if they did go through the process, the recovery partner would likely demand identification and multi-factor authentication (phone and email).
 This would likely compromise the hacker or gain the hacker nothing in the process.

 This process is also very different from a simple multi-signature arrangement.
-With a multi-signature transaction, there is another company that is party to every transaction that is executed, but with the recovery process the agent is only a party to the recovery process and has no power over the day-to-day transactions.
+With a multi-signature transaction, another entity is made a party to every transaction that is executed.
+By contrast, with the recovery process the recovery partner is only a party to the recovery process and has no power over the day-to-day transactions.
 This dramatically reduces costs and legal liabilities for everyone involved.

 # Deterministic Parallel Execution of Applications

 Blockchain consensus depends upon deterministic (reproducible) behavior.
 This means all parallel execution must be free from the use of mutexes or other locking primitives.
-Without locks there must be some way to guarantee that all accounts can only read and write their own private database.
-It also means that each account processes messages sequentially and that parallelism will be at the account level.
+Without locks there must be some way to guarantee that transactions that may be executed in parallel do not create non-deterministic results.

+The June 2018 release of EOS.IO software will run single threaded, yet it contains the data structures necessary for future multi-threaded, parallel execution.

-In an EOS.IO software-based blockchain, it is the job of the block producer to organize message delivery into independent threads so that they can be evaluated in parallel.
-The state of each account depends only upon the messages delivered to it.
+In an EOS.IO software-based blockchain, once parallel operation is enabled, it will be the job of the block producer to organize action delivery into independent shards so that they can be evaluated in parallel.
 The schedule is the output of a block producer and will be deterministically executed, but the process for generating the schedule need not be deterministic.
 This means that block producers can utilize parallel algorithms to schedule transactions.

 Part of parallel execution means that when a script generates a new message it does not get delivered immediately, instead it is scheduled to be delivered in the next cycle.
-The reason it cannot be delivered immediately is because the receiver may be actively modifying its own state in another thread.
+The reason it cannot be delivered immediately is because the receiver may be actively modifying its own state in another shard.

 ## Minimizing Communication Latency

-Latency is the time it takes for one account to send a message to another account and then receive a response.
-The goal is to enable two accounts to exchange messages back and forth within a single block without having to wait 3 seconds between each message.
+Latency is the time it takes for one account to send a action to another account and then receive a response.
+The goal is to enable two accounts to exchange actions back and forth within a single block without having to wait 0.5 seconds between each message.
 To enable this, the EOS.IO software divides each block into cycles.
-Each cycle is divided into threads and each thread contains a list of transactions.
-Each transaction contains a set of messages to be delivered.
+Each cycle is divided into shards and each shard contains a list of transactions.
+Each transaction contains a set of actions to be delivered.
 This structure can be visualized as a tree where alternating layers are processed sequentially and in parallel.

       Block

+        Region

           Cycles (sequential)

-          Threads (parallel)
+            Shards (parallel)

               Transactions (sequential)

-              Messages (sequential)
+                Actions (sequential)

                   Receiver and Notified Accounts (parallel)

 Transactions generated in one cycle can be delivered in any subsequent cycle or block.
 Block producers will keep adding cycles to a block until the maximum wall clock time has passed or there are no new generated transactions to deliver.

-It is possible to use static analysis of a block to verify that within a given cycle no two threads contain transactions that modify the same account.
-So long as that invariant is maintained a block can be processed by running all threads in parallel.
+It is possible to use static analysis of a block to verify that within a given cycle no two shards contain transactions that modify the same account.
+So long as that invariant is maintained a block can be processed by running all shards in parallel.

 ## Read-Only Message Handlers

 Some accounts may be able to process a message on a pass/fail basis without modifying their internal state.
-If this is the case then these handlers can be executed in parallel so long as only read-only message handlers for a particular account are included in one or more threads within a particular cycle.
+If this is the case then these handlers can be executed in parallel so long as only read-only message handlers for a particular account are included in one or more shards within a particular cycle.

 ## Atomic Transactions with Multiple Accounts

 Sometimes it is desirable to ensure that messages are delivered to and accepted by multiple accounts atomically.
-In this case both messages are placed in one transaction and both accounts will be assigned the same thread and the messages applied sequentially.
-This situation is not ideal for performance and when it comes to "billing" users for usage, they will get billed by the number of unique accounts referenced by a transaction.
+In this case both messages are placed in one transaction and both accounts will be assigned the same shard and the messages applied sequentially.

-For performance and cost reasons it is best to minimize atomic operations involving two or more heavily utilized accounts.

 ## Partial Evaluation of Blockchain State

 Scaling blockchain technology necessitates that components are modular.
 Everyone should not have to run everything, especially if they only need to use a small subset of the applications.

 An exchange application developer runs full nodes for the purpose of displaying the exchange state to its users.
 This exchange application has no need for the state associated with social media applications.
 EOS.IO software allows any full node to pick any subset of applications to run.
-Messages delivered to other applications are safely ignored because an application's state is derived entirely from the messages that are delivered to it.
+Messages delivered to other applications are safely ignored if your application never depends upon the state of another contract.

-This has some significant implications on communication with other accounts.
-Most significantly it cannot be assumed that the state of the other account is accessible on the same machine.
-It also means that while it is tempting to enable "locks" that allow one account to synchronously call another account, this design pattern breaks down if the other account is not resident in memory.

-All state communication among accounts must be passed via messages included in the blockchain.

 ## Subjective Best Effort Scheduling

 The EOS.IO software cannot obligate block producers to deliver any message to any other account.
 Each block producer makes their own subjective measurement of the computational complexity and time required to process a transaction.
-This applies whether a transaction is generated by a user or automatically by a script.
+This applies whether a transaction is generated by a user or automatically by a smart contract.

-On a launched blockchain adopting the EOS.IO software, at a network level all transactions are billed a fixed computational bandwidth cost regardless of whether it took .01ms or a full 10 ms to execute it.
+On a launched blockchain adopting the EOS.IO software, at a network level all transactions are billed a computational bandwidth cost based on the number of WASM instructions executed.
 However, each individual block producer using the software may calculate resource usage using their own algorithm and measurements.
 When a block producer concludes that a transaction or account has consumed a disproportionate amount of the computational capacity they simply reject the transaction when producing their own block; however, they will still process the transaction if other block producers consider it valid.

 In general so long as even 1 block producer considers a transaction as valid and under the resource usage limits then all other block producers will also accept it, but it may take up to 1 minute for the transaction to find that producer.

 In some cases a producer may create a block that includes transactions that are an order of magnitude outside of acceptable ranges.
 In this case the next block producer may opt to reject the block and the tie will be broken by the third producer.
 This is no different than what would happen if a large block caused network propagation delays.
 The community would notice a pattern of abuse and eventually remove votes from the rogue producer.

 This subjective evaluation of computational cost frees the blockchain from having to precisely and deterministically measure how long something takes to run.
 With this design there is no need to precisely count instructions which dramatically increases opportunities for optimization without breaking consensus.

+## Deferred Transactions

+EOS.IO Software supports deferred transactions that are scheduled to execute in the future.
+This enables computation to move to different shards and/or the creation of long-running processes that continuously schedule a continuance transaction.

+## Context Free Actions

+A context free action involves computations that depend only on transaction data, but not upon the blockchain state.
+Signature verification, for example, is a computation that requires only the transaction data and a signature to determine the public key that signed the transaction.
+This is one of the most expensive individual computations a blockchain must perform, but because this computation is context free it can be performed in parallel.

+Context free actions are like other user actions, except they lack access to the blockchain state to perform validation.
+Not only does this enable EOS.IO to process all context free actions such as signature verification in parallel, but more importantly, this enables generalized signature verification.

+With support for Context Free Actions, scalability techniques such as Sharding, Raiden, Plasma, State Channels, and others become much more parallelizable and practical.
+This development enables efficient inter-blockchain communication and potentially unlimited scalability.

 # Token Model and Resource Usage